• Skip to primary navigation

 Can we customize the vegetables in Pav Bhaji?

 Absolutely!
 You can customize the vegetables based on your preferences and what’s available.
-Common vegetables include potatoes, cauliflower, peas, carrots, and bell peppers.
-You can add beans, paneer, beetroot, and bottle gourd too.
+Common vegetables include potatoes, cauliflower, peas, carrots, and green bell peppers.
+You can add green beans, sweet potatoes, paneer, beetroot, other varieties of bell pepper and bottle gourd, too.

 Can I make Pav Bhaji without an Instant Pot?